CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ## Snapshot and Profile records in inmon

+### Snapshot
 All types of data warehouse around a structure of data called a snapshot.
 The snapshots are created as a result of some event occuring.
 A event is the recording of information about a discrete activity, and types of event: predictable by scheduled time and random by operational activity.
+When there is a one-to-one correspondence between the activities in the operational environment and the snapshots in the data warehouse, the data warehouse tracks the history of all the activity relating to a subject area.

 The snapshot has a following components:
 1.  **Key**: it can be unique or nonunique. the key is a composite made up of many elements of data that serve to identify the primary data but it can be a single of element of data. `it use to identify the record and the primary data`.